CaioCeretta/Rocketseat/c#/formacao/theory.md

 ### Variables

 To define new variables inside C# we need to inform the variable type and then the variable name.

+## Lesson 7 - Access Modifiers

+The only different access modifier is the "internal" one, what it does is creating a different access level.

+Who can access this internal method?
+Only classes that are inside the same project, since more than one project can exist in the same solution.

+And classes can only be public or internal.

+But with an empty access modifier for a class, it is defaulted as  `internal`

+## Lesson 8 - Public classes without `using`